nextcloud/docker-socket-proxy/README.md

 `TIMEOUT_SERVER`: timeout for ExApp to start responding to NC request, default: **30s**

+`NC_HAPROXY_PASSWORD_FILE`: Specifies path to a file containing the password for HAProxy.

+> [!NOTE]
+> This file should be mounted into the container, and the password will be read from this file.
+> If both NC_HAPROXY_PASSWORD and NC_HAPROXY_PASSWORD_FILE are specified, the container will exit with an error.

 #### Only for ExApp installs with TLS:

 * `EX_APPS_NET`: determines destination of requests to ExApps for HaProxy.
 Default:`localhost`